Search results for interviewing attorneys

 But, if the information I learned was accurate, his presentence report was incomplete.

 The person’s main concern was that his medication did not appear available on the BOP online Formulary.
 Initially, I must give credit to this gentleman and his wife (who is in school to be a nurse practitioner).
-They recognized that the medication was not on the formulary, which is not an easy thing to figure out – it is a complicated table.
+They recognized that the medication was not on the formulary, which is not easy to figure out – it is a complicated table.

 As he was to surrender in the next 45-60 days, my recommendations were to meet with his treating physician to: